-In an effort to accurately gauge satisfaction levels and perceptions of City services, the City of Greenville conducted a Citizens Survey in 2013, 2016, and 2018.
+In an effort to accurately gauge satisfaction levels and perceptions of City services, the City of Greenville conducted a Citizens Survey in 2013, 2016, 2018, and 2021.
 The survey allows the City to accurately gather information from its residents about their priorities; identifies what the City is doing well and where it needs to improve; and helps City Council and staff develop priorities for where to focus efforts and resources.

 - Major service areas with the HIGHEST satisfaction ratings:

 - Sanitation services (trash, recycling, and yard waste collection)